 David C. Berliner is Regents’ Professor Emeritus of Education at Arizona State University.
 He has taught at the University of Arizona, University of Massachusetts, Teachers College and Stanford University, as well as universities in Australia, Canada, The Netherlands, Spain, and Switzerland.

-Dr. Berliner is co-author (with B. J. Biddle) of the best seller The Manufactured Crisis, co-author (with Ursula Casanova) of Putting Research to Work, and co-author (with N. L. Gage) of six editions of the textbook Educational Psychology.
+Berliner is co-author (with B. J. Biddle) of the best seller The Manufactured Crisis, co-author (with Ursula Casanova) of Putting Research to Work, and co-author (with N. L. Gage) of six editions of the textbook Educational Psychology.
 He is co-editor of the first Handbook of Educational Psychology and the books Talks to Teachers, and Perspectives on Instructional Time.
 His newest book, Collateral Damage (with Sharon Nichols) is about the corruption of professional educators through high-stakes testing.
-Professor Berliner has also authored more than 200 published articles, technical reports, and book chaptersRelated Articles: Creaticide, Inequality vs. Teachers, Poverty and Potential, and Thoughts on Policy
+Berliner has also authored more than 200 published articles, technical reports and book chapters.

-Christine E. Sleeter, PhD is Professor Emerita in the College of Professional Studies at California State University Monterey Bay, where she was a founding faculty member.
+Christine E. Sleeter is professor emerita in the College of Professional Studies at California State University Monterey Bay, where she was a founding faculty member.
 She has served as a visiting professor at Victoria University in New Zealand, San Francisco State University, San Jose State University, and the University of Washington, Seattle.
 Her research focuses on anti-racist education and multicultural teacher education.
 She has published over 100 articles in edited books and journals such as Journal of Teacher Education, Race Ethnicity & Education, and Teaching and Teacher.
 Her most recent book is Power, Teaching, and Teacher Education (Peter Lang).
 Awards for her work include the American Educational Research Association Social Justice Award, the Division K Teaching and Teacher Education Legacy Award, and the Chapman University Paulo Freire Education Project Social Justice Award.
-Dr. Sleeter Presentation -Confronting Neoliberalism: Classroom Practice and Social Justice Teaching
+Sleeter Presentation

 2013 - The 2013 Annual Couper Lecture was cancelled due to illness of the presenter.